CYLaiMDPhD/PH_Employee_Retirement_Analysis/README.md

 # Pewlett-Hackard_Analysis

 *Note: This repository was generated to fullfill assignments (Module 7 Exercises and Challenge) for the UC Berkeley Data Analytics and Visualization Bootcamp.
-Challenge files (Employee_Database_Challenge.sql, retirement_titles.csv, unique_titles.csv, retiring_titles.csv, mentorship_eligibility.csv) submitted on ???  for grading.*
+Challenge files (Employee_Database_Challenge.sql, retirement_titles.csv, unique_titles.csv, retiring_titles.csv, mentorship_eligibility.csv) submitted on 12-6-21 for grading.*

 ## Overview
-This report summarizes key information about Pewlett_Hackard employees who are eligible for retirement and provides analyses and recommendations for Pewlett-Hackard executives and HR to regards to preparing for an anticipated wave of retirements.
+This report summarizes key information about Pewlett_Hackard employees who are eligible for retirement and provides analyses and insights for Pewlett-Hackard executives in regards to preparing for an anticipated wave of retirements.

 ### Background and Purpose
 We recently helped our client, Pewlett-Hackard, transition their employee files from excel sheets to a PostgreSQL database.
 Using the database, we performed several queries to help executives analyze how upcoming retirements would impact the company as a whole and individual departments.
 Of special concern is the loss of institutional knowledge due to retirement of managers and senior employees.
-Thus our client has expressed a need also identify qualified employees for a mentorship training program.
+Our client has expressed a need also identify qualified employees for a mentorship training program.
+This report presents results of queries for employees retiring by title and departments.

 ---